I’m an architect with a passion for inclusive design and sustainability.

 I have worked in London (ECD Architects & JCMT Architects (now TM Architects), Cambridge (AC Architects) and Glasgow (John Gilbert Architects).
 My background is in housing design and refurbishment, from house alterations and extensions to new build housing developments and estate regeneration projects, community buildings & mixed use developments.

-Becoming of a child with physical and sensory access needs has given me a new perspective on the need for thoughtful accessible design, and made me more aware of gaps in the process and failures in design.
+Becoming a parent of a child with physical and sensory access needs has given me a new perspective on the need for thoughtful accessible design, and made me more aware of gaps in the process and failures in design.

 As designers we have a crucial role to play in producing places and spaces which will welcome people of all needs and give greater emphasis on the consideration of future uses and needs.
 This approach seems to be particularly lacking in housing design and refurbishment.